 Parents want the best for their children, and for many, that includes wanting them to go to college and get a good education.
 While this may merge with the plans of some children, others might resist it because they want to take time off before continuing their education, want to pursue a career that does not involve college or simply are resistant to being told what to do by their parents.
 The final reason can be especially tricky for parents, who may be trying to walk a fine line between instilling their children with their values and making their children feel as though their parents are dictating the course of their lives.
 The best approach for parents may be to keep the lines of communication open.
+A good way to approach your child will be with a gift like the new and best toddlers toys for music that will also stimulate his growth.

 Talking About a Timeline that Makes Sense